ADD CONDITION

 Drug Overview

-Meijer SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These cough drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.
+Meijer SF Honey Lemon Cough Drops are designed to provide temporary relief from coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
+These cough drops can be a helpful option when you're feeling under the weather, offering a comforting way to ease your symptoms.

 Uses